Tech-at-DU/Flask-Playlister/P00-Start-A-Flask-Project/content.md

 .DS_Store
 ```

-Now we can stage all the files to commit, then commit them adding a commit message, and then double check our status.
+Now we can stage all the files to commit, then commit them while also adding a commit message, and then double check our status.
 We should see we have no files to commit because we just committed them all.

 > [action]
 >